 In our experience reviewing diet products, if there are significant issues such as side effects or poor customer service, we find the likelihood of long-term success is slim.
 With reported negative side effects and poor customer service, Shredz may cause more problems than benefits.

 There is some science backing up caffeine and green tea as strong weight loss ingredients.
 But there is also research that reports negative side effects associated with synephrine.
 According to the Texas Heart Institute Journal synephrine can cause, “shortness of breath, chest pain and anxiousness.”
 At DietSpotlight we believe in clinical research that supports weight loss ingredients.
-When clinical research warns dieters about side effects, that is cause for a red.
+When clinical research warns dieters about side effects, that is cause for a red flag.

 The Bottom Line